cristan/improved-un-locodes/README.md

+An enhanced UN/LOCODE dataset with significant improvements:

-# UN/LOCODE list with improved coordinates
+# Significantly better coordinates
-The coordinates in [the original UN/LOCODE list](https://github.com/datasets/un-locode) has major problems:
+The main reason this project exists: coordinates in [the original UN/LOCODE list](https://github.com/datasets/un-locode) have major problems:

 **1. Only 80% of locations have coordinates**